syegulalp/Akilang/language.md

 x = convert(y,i32)
 ```

+# Methods

-# len
+## len

-Returns the length of an object's actual data.
+Returns the length of an object.
+This depends entirely on what the object is.

 For a string, this would be the size of the underlying string data in bytes, including the terminating null.

 ```
 len("Hi!")
 ```
 yields `4`.

-Eventually, this will yield the results of an object's `__len__` method, when those are implemented.

 # Library functions